Violence Against Women Recovery Project

 I feel I am a real person and not just a number.
 I am made to feel I matter!

-We take a holistice approach and recognise the impact that mental and physical health have on each other.
-EDAMH believes that by using a strenghts based recovery approach we can work in partnersship with each individual to create their unique recovery plan and by empowering women every step of the way, we can offer tailor made support.
+We take a holistic approach and recognise the impact that mental and physical health have on each other.
+EDAMH believes that by using a strengths based recovery approach we can work in partnership with each individual to create their unique recovery plan and by empowering women every step of the way, we can offer tailor made support.
 This is achieved through one to one support and peer support groups.

 Understanding that I am not alone in dealing with my issues.